-Cage – The cage should have a footprint of at least 2 x 3 feet.
-A plastic bottom cage with narrow wire sides or a 20-30+ gallon aquarium may be used.
-A hiding place should be provided; large diameter PVC pipe, wooden/cardboard boxes, or commercially available hiding huts work well.
-Newspaper and/or paper bedding, such as Carefresh, can work well as cage substrates.
+Bedding: Newspaper and/or paper bedding, such as Carefresh, work well as cage substrates.
 Fleece bedding may also be used.
 Any bedding should be changed/cleaned daily to every few days as needed to maintain a clean environment for your pet.

-Litter – Some hedgehogs may be litter box trained.
-If a litter box is provided, paper bedding, such as Carefresh or Yesterday’s News, work well.
+Litter: Some hedgehogs may be litter box trained.
+If a litter box is provided, paper bedding, such as Carefresh or Yesterday’s News litter, work well.
 Sand or clumping litter (often made for cats) may stick to the hedgehog or be accidentally consumed and should be avoided.

-Exercise – Exercise wheels are highly recommended, as pet hedgehogs have a tendency to become overweight.
+Exercise: Exercise wheels are highly recommended, as pet hedgehogs have a tendency to become overweight.
 The wheel should have a solid floor, rather than wire, to prevent entrapment of the feet.
-Hedgehogs should also be allowed out in a large area under supervision on a daily basis.
+Hedgehogs should also be allowed out in a large area, with supervision, on a daily basis.
 This provides exercise and an opportunity for socialization.

-A small towel or gloves may be used when handling to prevent injury form the dorsal spines.
+A small towel may be used when handling to protect your hands from the hedgehog’s spines.
 Make sure that the body is well supported to prevent dropping and to give the hedgehog a sense of security.
 Loud noise or bright lights will frighten many hedgehogs and cause them to curl up into a ball.
 Many times, patience and a dimly lit room is all that is needed to help calm a nervous hedgehog.

-An annual examination is recommended since hedgehogs will often hide signs of illness.
-The physical exam should consist of weight measurement to assess body condition, oral exam to identify dental disease or neoplasia, fecal exam and an overall screen to identify any developing disease processes.
+An annual examination is recommended, since hedgehogs will often hide signs of illness.
 Sedation may be required for the detailed oral exam or if the patient is uncooperative.
 Nails should be checked for overgrowth and trimmed if needed.

 COMMON DISEASE CONDITIONS: